 “You” statements make us feel attacked, leading to another of the horsemen, defensiveness.
 Switching to “I” statements can remove the accusatory nature of criticism from the conversation.
 “I” statements change the conversation and allow us to be clear about our needs.

 No, you can’t change, “You always leave dirty laundry on the floor,” to “I feel like you always leave dirty laundry on the floor.”
 That’s cheating.
 You have to identify a real feeling to focus on.
-For example:
+Instead for example:

 See the difference?
 If we communicate in this way, we say what we need to say without causing hurt in the relationship.